firebelly/ednavigator/plugins/ednavstripecheckout/README.md

 2. Then tell Composer to load the plugin:

-        composer require firebelly/ednavpayments
+        composer require firebelly/ednavstripecheckout

-3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Ednavpayments.
+3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Ednavstripecheckout.

-## Ednavpayments Overview
+## Ednavstripecheckout Overview

 -Insert text here-

-## Configuring Ednavpayments
+## Configuring Ednavstripecheckout

 -Insert text here-

-## Using Ednavpayments
+## Using Ednavstripecheckout

 -Insert text here-

-## Ednavpayments Roadmap
+## Ednavstripecheckout Roadmap

 Some things to do, and ideas for potential features:

 * Release it

-Brought to you by [Firebelly](https://firebellydesign.com/)
+Brought to you by [Firebelly](https://firebellydesign.com)